Ever since I tried Nix, my favorite part of it has been Nix

 managing yet another key and then committing those files to a repo, even though encrypted, wasn’t

 really something I wanted to do.
-On top of that, I use 1Password and their very useful op
+On top of that, I use 1Password and their very useful op CLI tool

 to manage my secrets.
 There was a cool project called opsops (props